grafana/grafana/docs/sources/administration/image_rendering.md

 #### Using custom Chrome/Chromium

-As a last resort, if you already have [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/) installed on your system you can configure [Grafana Iimage renderer plugin](#grafana-image-renderer-plugin) to use this instead of the pre-packaged version of Chromium.
+As a last resort, if you already have [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/) installed on your system you can configure [Grafana Image renderer plugin](#grafana-image-renderer-plugin) to use this instead of the pre-packaged version of Chromium.

-> Please note that this is not recommended since you may encounter problems if the installed version of Chrome/Chromium not
+> Please note that this not is recommended since you may encounter problems if the installed version of Chrome/Chromium not
-> is compatible with the [Grafana Iimage renderer plugin](#grafana-image-renderer-plugin).
+> is compatible with the [Grafana Image renderer plugin](#grafana-image-renderer-plugin).

 To override the path to the Chrome/Chromium executable you can set an environment variable and make sure that it's available for the Grafana process, e.g.